 All the banned Chinese apps are correlated with all fields including entertainment such as TikTok, Kwai, Clash of Kings, etc., social media and communication such as WeChat, Helo, Likee, etc., and practical tools benefiting everyone like Shareit, CamScanner, Baidu map, etc.

 That was followed by another ban on 47 apps in July that comprised applications such as CamScanner, SHAREit, and UC Browser, among others.
 During that time, 89 Apps were required to be deleted from Army Personnel’s phones.

 Next came the most notable raid on 118 Chinese apps in September, which included highly popular apps such as PUBG Mobile and PUBG Mobile Lite.

 The final ban indicates this wave of 43 Chinese applications ban.
-Up to now, 267 Chinese apps in all have been blocked by the Indian government.
-No matter how many applications are blocked in India, the biggest concern derives from risk at India’s integrity and internal security.
+Up to now, 267 Chinese apps have been blocked by the Indian government.
+No matter how many applications are blocked in India, the biggest concern derives from the risk to India’s integrity and internal security.